 What Is a Chatbot?

-Chatbots are programs designed to reply to messages and carry human-like conversations.
+Chatbots are programs created using a chatbot builder designed to reply to messages and carry human-like conversations.

 With the help of machine learning, chatbots can actually adjust their replies to fit different situations.
 Businesses use chatbots to improve their customer service and help customers solve common issues in a time-effective manner.